 Design a Plan Just for You

 When designing your treatment, consider all of the restorative solutions available.
 Dental implants can replace missing teeth, periodontal therapy can improve the health of your gums, and fillings can repair cavities.
-If you have temporomandibular joint disorder, also known as TMJ disorder or TMD, treatment can relieve pain and even protect your teeth from excessive wear and tear.
+If you have temporomandibular joint disorder, also known as TMJ disorder or TMD, treatment can relieve discomfort and even protect your teeth from excessive wear and tear.
 You can incorporate any number of procedures into your unique treatment plan.

 How can I afford such a comprehensive treatment?

 You, your dentist, and your oral surgeon can work together and carefully select the restorative procedures to include in your plan, ensuring treatment meets your budget.

 Financing is often available, and you may also stage treatment to make it more affordable.